A Beginner's Guide to the Customer Subscriptions Portal

 Up next: Adding the customer portal link to your store navigation

-Once you’ve chosen a portal experience, the next step is to add it to your storefront so customers can easily access it.
-For step-by-step instructions, see our Beginner's Guide to the Customer Subscriptions Portal.
+Once you've chosen a portal experience, the next step is to add it to your storefront so customers can easily access it.
+For step-by-step instructions, see Adding the customer portal link to your store navigation.

 Thank you!